 - 60-week Program (Capable of transfer to degree programs upon completion of 302)

-- Full support not only from the Online ESL Student Support Team but also from the Homeroom Teacher & Hybrid class program.
+- Full support not only from the Online VESL Student Support Team but also from the Homeroom Teacher & Hybrid class program.
 Take advantage of both Online and Offline support.

 - Hotline service 7 days a week, 12 hours a day.

 - Reliable placement test: CaMLA

 - Homeroom Teachers will meet the students via Skype each week to: